wp-plugins/schreikasten/readme.txt

 the new feed into your feed management provider.
 Add this line to your __wp-congig.php__ file

 define('SK_RSS', 'http://new-feed-url');

-= It says something about minimax.
-What's this? =

-This plugin requires __[minimax](http://wordpress.org/extend/plugins/minimax/ "A minimal Ajax library")__ in order to work.

 = Can I put a shoutbox inside a theme? =